Royal Lancers

-The Royal Lancers (Queen Elizabeths' Own) is a cavalry regiment of the British Army.
-The regiment was formed by an amalgamation of 9th/12th Royal Lancers (Prince of Wales's) and the Queen's Royal Lancers on 2 May 2015.
-It serves as the Formation Reconnaissance Regiment of the 1st Armoured Infantry Brigade.
+The Royal Lancers (Queen Elizabeths' Own) is an armoured cavalry regiment of the British Army.
+The regiment was formed by an amalgamation of the 9th/12th Royal Lancers (Prince of Wales's) and the Queen's Royal Lancers on 2 May 2015.
+It serves as the armoured cavalry reconnaissance regiment for 3rd Deep Reconnaissance Strike Brigade, part of 3rd (UK) Division.

 History

-It appears that the regimental amalgamation of the 9th/12th Royal Lancers (Prince of Wales's) and the Queen's Royal Lancers was envisaged as part of Army 2020.

-The amalgamation was announced in July 2012, and the regiment was formed with an amalgamation parade before the colonel-in-chief, The Queen, at Richmond Castle on 2 May 2015.
+The amalgamation of the 9th/12th Royal Lancers (Prince of Wales's) and the Queen's Royal Lancers was envisaged as part of Army 2020.
+The amalgamation was announced in July 2012, and the regiment was formed with an amalgamation parade before their Colonel-in-Chief, Queen Elizabeth II, at Richmond Castle on 2 May 2015.

-On 5 April 2017, to mark her 70th anniversary as colonel-in-chief of The Royal Lancers and its predecessors, The Queen granted the regiment the honorific suffix "Queen Elizabeths' Own", to recognise their service to Queen Elizabeth II and Queen Elizabeth The Queen Mother.
+On 5 April 2017, to mark her 70th anniversary as Colonel-in-Chief of The Royal Lancers and its predecessors, The Queen granted the regiment the honorific suffix "Queen Elizabeths' Own", to recognise their service to Queen Elizabeth II and Queen Elizabeth The Queen Mother.

+On 8 June 2023, Queen Camilla was appointed Colonel-in-Chief of the regiment.

 Operational role

-The regiment is an Armoured Cavalry Regiment, equipped with the CVR(T) family, mainly the FV107 Scimitar.
-This was intended to be replaced by the Ajax (Scout SV) from 2019; however, after considerable delays, British Army trials of the Ajax were paused in the summer of 2021 due to excessive vibration.
+The regiment is an armoured cavalry reconnaissance regiment.
+Previously equipped with the Scimitar armoured reconnaissance vehicle, the regiment converted to the Warrior tracked armoured vehicle as an interim surrogate platform in 2022 and is in the process of converting to AJAX as part of the Army's modernisation programme.
+The Ajax armoured cavalry programme will reach its initial operating capability (IOC) in December 2025.
 The Panther Command and Liaison Vehicle is also currently used.

-The regiment consists of three Sabre Squadrons of sixteen vehicles each and one Command and Support Squadron.
+The regiment consists of three Sabre Squadrons of sixteen vehicles each and a Headquarters Squadron.
 The Royal Lancers forms part of the Royal Armoured Corps.
-It is based in Catterick as part of the 12th Armoured Infantry Brigade, one of the three Armoured Infantry Brigades of the 3rd Division.
+It is based in Catterick as part of the 3rd Deep Reconnaissance Strike Brigade acting as Divisional Reconnaissance for the 3rd (UK) Division.

+Since 2015, the regiment has deployed soldiers operationally on Operation Elgin (Bosnia / Kosovo), Operation Tosca (Cyprus), Operation Orbital (Ukraine), and as part of the NATO Enhanced Forward Presence Battle Group in Poland.